ComHem/sermo-event-api/README.md

 1. A new customer opens a chat sessions from the web client and the web client starts sending [`heartbeat`](#inbound-heartbeat) events.
 1. When the customer is typing a message the inbound [`typing`](#inbound-typing) event is sent continuously enabling the agent application to show what the customer is typing before the message is sent.
-1. When the customer sends the first message, an inbound [`text`](#inbound-text) event is sent.
+1. When the customer sends the first message an inbound [`text`](#inbound-text) event is sent.
-1. The bot waits until the customer has not sent a message for 3 seconds before answering by sending an outbound [`text`](#outbound-text-from-bot) event.
+1. The bot waits until the customer has not typed for at least 3 seconds before answering by sending an outbound [`text`](#outbound-text-from-bot) event.
 1. The bot identifies customer intent and who the customer is after which a [`identified_customer`](#customer_identified) event is sent out.
 1. The bot hands over to the agent application by sending the internal [`handover_to_agent`](#handover_to_agent) event.
-1. The agent application has been listening on all events above enabling for the future agent to see the bot-customer dialog.
+1. The agent application has been listening on all events above enabling for the future agent to see the previous dialog.
 1. The agent application sends the outbound [`system_text`](#outbound-system_text) event telling the customer that the session has been placed in queue.
 1. The agent application sends the outbound [`queue_number`](#outbound-queue_number) event to show the customer current queue number.
 1. When the agent starts typing in the agent GUI an outbound [`typing_on`](#outbound-typing_on) event is sent and when the agent stops typing an outbound [`typing_off`](#outbound-typing_off) is sent.
 1. When the agent closes the session an outbound [`agent_done`](#outbound-agent_done) event is sent.
 1. When the customer closes the chat window an inbound [`client_left`](#inbound-client_left) event is sent.

-### The bot askes if the customer is still there
+### The bot asks if the customer is still there

-1. The bot finds out customer intent and who the customer is.
+1. The bot identifies customer intent and who the customer is.
-1. The bot handover the session by sending an internal [`handover_to_agent](#handover_to_agent) event and the session is added to the queue.
+1. The bot handover the session by sending an internal [`handover_to_agent`](#handover_to_agent) event and the session is added to the queue.
 1. When the session is first in line and the agent application suspects that the customer has left the agent application is handing over the session to the bot by using the [`handover_to_bot`](#handover_to_bot) event.
-1. The bot makes sure that the customer is still there and then handing the session back to the agent application by sending a [`handover_to_agent](#handover_to_agent) event.
+1. The bot makes sure that the customer is still there and then handing the session back to the agent application by sending a [`handover_to_agent`](#handover_to_agent) event.
 1. The agent application assigns the session to an agent as it would be first in line.

 ### The bot ends a session for the agent

-1. A customer wants help with his invoice.
+1. A customer wants help with an invoice.
 1. After agent has helped the customer the agent hands over the session to the bot to end the session in the name of the agent.
 The agent selects this option by clicking on a button dedicated for this purpose.
 1. The agent application hands over the session by sending the [`handover_to_bot`](#handover_to_bot) event with ```flowGroupId: 'end'```.
-1. The bot askes if the customer would like help with somethings and the customer have an addtional question regarding the invoice.
+1. The bot asks if the customer would like help with somethings and the customer have an additional question regarding the invoice.
 1. So the bot hands the session back to the agent sending the [`handover_to_agent`](#handover_to_agent) event.
 The session pops back up for the same agent.
 The customer never noticed that he left the agent for a short while.

 ### Customer returns after agent closed session

-1. Efter att ha hjälpt kunden så klickar agenten bort sessionen och ett outbound [`agent_done`](#outbound-agent_done) event skickas.
+1. After the agent has helped the customer the agent clicks down the session and an outbound [`agent_done`](#outbound-agent_done) event is sent out.
-1. Kunden får meddelandet att agenten har lämnat men om kunden vill fortsätta så är det bara att skicka ett till meddelande.
+1. The customer receives a message that the agent has left the session and if the customer want to get in contact again, it is only to send a new message.
-1. Kunden skickar ett nytt meddelande och inbound eventet [`text`-event](#inbound-text) skickas.
+1. The customer sends a new message generating an inbound [`text`](#inbound-text) event.
-1. Kunden ställs i kö för nästa lediga plats.
+1. The customer is put into the queue first in line.

 ### Count down current sessions for agent